mahinolSTU/TitcTacToe/README.md

 player1.make_move(board)
 player2.make_move(board)
 ```
--If `current_player` is a `HumanPlayer`, it takes user input.
+1. If `current_player` is a `HumanPlayer`, it takes user input.
--If it is a `ComputerPlayer`, it chooses a random empty spot.
+2. If it is a `ComputerPlayer`, it chooses a random empty spot.
 Same method name, different behavior.

 ## Abstraction